This exhibition was presented at the Shoah Memorial from January 27 to November 20, 2016.

 After the disaster.
-The liberation of Europe and the end of the Second World War evoked a great sense of relief, joy and hope.
-Yet the return to a normal life seems hardly possible for the Jews of Europe who were able to escape the general destruction organized by the Nazis and their local accomplices.
-Despite everything, the survivors all aspire to find their loved ones, return home or find refuge, resume an activity, imagine a future again.
+The liberation of Europe and the end of the Second World War raise an immense feeling of relief, joy, hope.
+However, the return to a normal life seems hardly possible for the Jews of Europe who were able to escape the general destruction organized by the Nazis and their local accomplices.
+Despite everything, the survivors all aspire to find their loved ones, return home or find a refuge, resume an activity, imagine again a future.
 Here or elsewhere.
-But uncertainty and chaos prevail everywhere.
+Uncertainty and chaos reign everywhere, however.

-In Poland, half of the refugees who returned from the USSR and the few survivors of the Holocaust are fleeing again.
-In occupied Germany, more than 250,000 Jews are housed, like others, in camps for displaced persons, waiting for a place to receive them or for the opportunity to emigrate.
-In France, the authorities set up repatriation and reintegration schemes for «racial» deportees, a minority among all other returnees.
-Although the Jews have been the victims of specific persecution, their fate is only one problem among others on a continental scale.
-The help will therefore come from the Jewish communities themselves, which manage to reconstitute a religious, cultural and political life.
-The after is not only a period when the Jews were assisted, it is the moment when they take back in hand their destiny.
+In Poland, half of the refugees returned from the USSR and the few survivors of the Holocaust are fleeing again.
+In occupied Germany, more than 250,000 Jews are confined, like others, in camps for displaced persons, waiting for a place of reception or an opportunity to emigrate.
+In France, the authorities are setting up repatriation and reintegration schemes for 'racial' deportees, a minority among all other returnees.
+Although the Jews were victims of specific persecution, their fate is only one problem among others on a continental scale.
+The aid will therefore come from the Jewish communities themselves, which manage to rebuild a religious, cultural and political life.
+The after is not only a period when the Jews were assisted, it is the moment when they take back control of their destiny.

 Free without prior reservation.